 You don’t have to pay any legal fees during the adoption process, and free counseling is available to help you make the decisions that will be best for you and the baby.

 You don’t have to do this alone.
 An unplanned pregnancy while using drugs might have you worried, but you don’t need to add worries about money and shelter to your situation.
 You might even find that this pregnancy gives you the opportunity to turn your life around.
-For more information about adoption, call 1-800-923-6784.
+For more information about adoption, call or text 1-800-923-6784.